Welcome

 Resident Elective Rotations

 We are happy to host resident rotators from other neurology residency programs that do not offer training in a neurocritical care environment.
-Pre-approved and credentialed in-rotators are privileged to provide clinical care, document in the electronic medical record, and perform procedures under direct supervision.
+Pre-approved and credentialed in-rotators are privileged to fully participate in patient care as a member of the Neurocritical Care team.
 In-rotators also receive a formal written evaluation.
 In-Rotations are contingent upon department and Westchester Medical Center Graduate Medical Education approval.
 Prior to final approval by WMC, letters must be provided by the applicant’s home institution specifying the dates of the rotation; that salary, fringe and malpractice will be covered; and provide customary credentials.
-Interested applicants may contact Dr. Stephan A. Mayer at stephan.mayer@WMCHealth.org to learn more.
+Interested applicants may contact Dr. Stephan A. Mayer at Stephan.Mayer@WMCHealth.org to learn more.

 Medical Student Rotations